Does it seem like customers just don’t “get” you? Ever feel like you’re throwing content at the wall, and nothing’s sticking?

 2. Get clear on guidelines

-Next, we’ll develop documentation that lays out what you want from your content.
-(Yup, I’m talking grammar + style and voice + tone!)
+Next, we’ll develop documentation that lays out what you want from your content — who it serves, what it says, why you’re making it, and how your voice & tone sounds, too.

 3. Plan your editorial calendar